rust-lang/chalk/book/src/recursive/coinduction.md

 The general idea for the handling of coinductive cycles in the recursive solver is to start by assuming the goal is provable and then try to find evidence that it is not.
 This search for a disproof is done by the standard recursive solving process described in the sub-chapters before.

-Albeit this approach would allow for the handling of mixed inductive/co-inductive cycles, these are actually handled as errors to prevent propagation of the assumed provability outside of the coinductive cycle.
+Its is important to note that mixed inductive/co-inductive cycles are treated as errors to prevent propagation of the assumptions outside of the coinductive cycle.
 This propagation of the assumed solution might also happen in pure coinductive cycles and can potentially lead to false positives.

 ## Prevention of False Positives